Last Modified Date: September 17, 2015

 Identification and verification of work-related fatalities

-In 2013, there were 7 cases included for which work relationship could not be independently verified; however, the
+In 2014, there were 14 cases included for which work relationship could not be independently verified; however,

-information on the initiating source document for these cases was sufficient to determine that the incident was
+the information on the initiating source document for these cases was sufficient to determine that the incident

-likely to be job-related.
-Data for these fatalities were included in the Census of Fatal Occupational Injuries (CFOI)
+was likely to be job-related.
+Data for these fatalities were included in the Census of Fatal Occupational

-counts.
-An additional 46 fatalities submitted by states were not included because the source documents had
+Injuries (CFOI) counts.
+An additional 61 fatalities submitted by states were not included because the source

-insufficient information to determine work relationship and could not be verified by either an independent
+documents had insufficient information to determine work relationship and could not be verified by either an

-States may identify additional fatal work injuries after data collection closeout for a reference year.
-In addition,
+States may identify additional fatal work injuries after preliminary data collection closes for a reference year.

-other fatalities excluded from the published count because of insufficient information to determine work
+In addition, other fatalities excluded from the published count because of insufficient information to determine

-relationship may subsequently be verified as work related.
-States have up to 7 months from this release
+work relationship may subsequently be verified as work related.
+States have up to 7 months from this release to

-to update their initial published state counts.
-This procedure ensures that fatal occupational injury data
+update their preliminary published state counts.
+This procedure ensures that fatal occupational injury data are

-spring of the following year; revised counts for 2013 will be available in 2015.
+late spring of the following year; revised counts for 2014 will be available in 2016.